How to Use App Control for Business (WDAC) to Secure Your Devices

 5. Create a supplemental policy for Scappman with WDAC Wizard.

-We will also be using script enforcement in our WDAC base policy (Note: WDAC is a standard Windows component that is included on Windows 10, 11, and Windows Server 2016).
-This will help in stopping “living of the land attacks” based on PowerShell and will improve your attack surface reduction policy.
+We will also use script enforcement in our WDAC base policy (Note: WDAC is a standard Windows component included on Windows 10, 11, and Windows Server 2016).
+This will help stop “living off the land attacks” based on PowerShell and improve your attack surface reduction policy.

 Step 1: Enable Managed Installer